Windows 🟢 Beginner

 Find the Microsoft Authenticator icon on your Android device and tap it.
 You’ll see a welcome screen.
 Tap “Continue” or the button that means the same thing.

 Like on iOS, your Android phone will likely ask for permissions.
-Allow camera access if you plan to use QR codes.
-Allow notifications so you can get sign-in alerts right away.
+Allow camera access if you plan to use QR codes, and enable notifications so you get sign-in alerts right away.

 Warning: If you don’t allow needed permissions, some app features might not work.
 For example, if you don’t allow camera access, you can’t scan QR codes to add accounts easily.